chanikya-1008/INTERNSHIP-TASK-2/README.md

-# INTERNSHIP-TASK-2
+INTERNSHIP TASK-2
-Web App is a responsive front-end project built using HTML, CSS, and JavaScript.
-It features a modern navigation bar, a validated contact form, and an interactive image gallery where users can upload and display images dynamically.
-The project demonstrates strong skills in UI design, form validation, and DOM manipulation.
+A responsive front-end web application built using HTML, CSS, and JavaScript.
+It features a validated contact form, dynamic image upload gallery with delete option, animated background effects, and smooth scroll reveal animations.

+This project demonstrates strong skills in form validation, DOM manipulation, and modern responsive UI design.